 Solar powered refrigerators can save lives.
-These refrigerators have been used to transport vaccines and deliver life-saving medicines that are typically unavailable to isolated areas or after natural disasters.
+These refrigerators have been used to transport vaccines and deliver life-saving medicines to isolated areas or after natural disasters.
 Solar refrigerators can also make a difference in your home.
 When the power goes out in your home these refrigerators continue running and prevent your food from spoiling.
 Check out the concept here.

 Solar Powered Tent

 Solar powered tents give a new meaning to “glamping.”
 With these tents, you can spend time in the great outdoors while keeping your phone charged to keep you connected to emergency services or to take pictures to share with your friends and family.